| Strategic Pricing with a Focus on the MarketBy Mark JeziorskiGenerating additional third party payments and improving the overall

 to, checking that items are leveled appropriately (e.g. CT with contrast

 is priced higher than a CT without contrast).
+Another ConsiderationHospitals receiving Medicare outlier payments may want to determine

 the impact of the new prices on outlier payments and the cost-to-charge